farhanazmiCS/Space-Shooter-Explorer-Game/README.md

 1. Application should open, initialize, load content, draw content and update (Main class)
 2. Collision Management and Detection (Logic when collision happens)
 3. Behavior Management
-4. Input Management **(Farhan)**
+4. Input Management - **Farhan**
 5. Entity Managers (Movement, creation, drawing, rendering, destruction of entities. .
 For example, think of the methods/functions that allow for the entity to be created, rendered, moved, or deleted)
-6. Screen/Scene Managers
-7. Transitions between scenes, scenes include start screen, instruction screen, leaderboard, game play screen and overlays such as menus, scoreboards, etc
+6. Screen/Scene Manager.
+(Transitions between scenes, scenes include start screen, instruction screen, leaderboard, game play screen and overlays such as menus, scoreboards, etc) - **Esther**
 8. Lifecycle Managers (Process the game, from the START to the END)
     - Entities should be created, initialised, loaded, drawn, deleted (if required) and updated